nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

 **Input Data:**

-- *.gtf (genome annotation, this scRCP version uses the Ensembl gtf file indicated in the `gtf` column of the [GL-DPPD-7110_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv) GeneLab Annotations file)
+- *.gtf (genome annotation, this pipeline version uses the Ensembl gtf file indicated in the `gtf` column of the [GL-DPPD-7110-A_annotations.csv](../../GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A_annotations.csv) GeneLab Annotations file)

 **Output Data:**